 There are several universal rules for people: death, taxes, and that “busyness” will fill every available minute.

-Email, Slacks, social media, unproductive meetings all contribute to that busyness.
+Email, Slack, social media, unproductive meetings all contribute to that busyness.
 With all the distraction, how do you ever find time to work on projects that create value?

 For many people, they don’t.